brave/https-everywhere-builder/README.md

 If there are rulesets that are broken and need to be disabled, add them to the `exclusions` list.

-If there is a breaking ruleset format change, bump the version number in `package.json` by one major point release.
-(Ex: 5.2.21 to 5.3.0.
-The minor point number is no longer used and can be set to anything.)

 ## Building

 `npm run build`